 The appearance of mould creates concern about damage to furnishings, decorations, unpleasant smells and possible affects on health.

 A habitable room should be ventilated so that all the air is replaced at least once every hour.
 Air replacement in high risk rooms such as bathrooms and kitchens should be much greater than habitable rooms.
 Building Regulations now recommend that this is achieved by having permanent ventilation of at least 8000mm2 ( equivalent to a 4 x4" hole in an outside wall) and rapid mechanical extraction in high risk rooms.

 The solution is Positive Input Ventilation (PIV).
 The Positive Ventilation Units are sophisticated whole home ventilation and condensation control units.
 By drawing in fresh, filtered and clean air, the units gently ventilate the home from a central position on a landing in a house or the central hallway in a flat or bungalow.

 Moisture laden air is diluted, displaced and replaced to control humidity levels around 55%.
 This significantly reduces or eliminates surface condensation, the main cause for mould growth and hence mould problems.
 With lower humidity levels, dust mite populations are also substantially reduced to provide a significant improvement in the health of asthma sufferers and general indoor air quality.

 Durham Preservation will carry out a professional assessment of the property and recommend a bespoke ventilation system to cure individual property needs.

-Condensation Treatment and Inspection Surveys available for our offices in Durham Newcastle and York.
+Condensation Treatment and Inspection Surveys available for our offices in Durham Newcastle York Carlisle and Cumbria.